 William B. Norden, J.D.

-Director, Secretary and Counsel, F. W. Olin
+Chairman of the Board Director, Secretary and Counsel, F. W. Olin Foundation, Inc. Partner, Thelen Reid Brown Raysman & Steiner LLP

-Foundation, Inc.

-Partner, Brown Raysman Millstein Felder and

-Steiner LLP

-Mr. Norden is a partner in the law firm of Brown Raysman Millstein Felder and Steiner LLP in New York City and has extensive experience in legal matters related to trusts and estates and charitable organizations.
-He has been a Director of the F.W.
-Olin Foundation, Inc. since 1988 and has served as Secretary and Counsel to the Foundation since 1983.
+Mr. Norden became Chairman of the Board of the College in 2006.
+He is a partner in the law firm of Thelen Reid Brown Raysman & Steiner LLP in New York City and has extensive experience in legal matters related to trusts, estates and charitable organizations.
+He has been a director of the F.W.
+Olin Foundation, Inc. since 1988 and has served as secretary and counsel to the Foundation since 1983.
 Mr. Norden also serves on the Board of the Samuel and Rae Eckman Charitable Foundation, Inc., the New York City Fire Museum and the Honor Emergency Fund of the Fire Department of the City of New York.
 He received his B.S. in economics from Brooklyn College in 1967 and his J.D. from the New York University Law School in 1969.

-John W. Prados, Ph.D.

-Vice President Emeritus and University

-Professor, University of Tennessee

-President Emeritus, Accreditation Board for

-Engineering and Technology (ABET)

-Dr. Prados is Vice President Emeritus and University Professor in the Department of Chemical Engineering at The University of
+John W. Prados, Ph.D., P.E.
+Vice President Emeritus and University Professor, University of Tennessee President Emeritus, ABET

-Tennessee, where he spent more than 45 years.
-He is a former editor of the Journal of Engineering Education of the ASEE and is a past President of the Accreditation Board for Engineering and Technology (ABET).
-Dr. Prados is Director and current Treasurer of AIChE, and has served as Executive Counselor of Tau Beta Pi, President and Treasurer of Sigma Xi, Chair of the Engineering Accreditation Commission of ABET, Senior Education Associate at the NSF, and advisor and consultant to more than 30 universities and state education agencies in the U.S. and abroad.
+Dr. Prados is vice president and University professor emeritus at The University of Tennessee, where he spent more than 50 years.
+He is a former editor of the Journal of Engineering Education of the American Society for Engineering Education (ASEE) and is a past President of ABET, Inc. (formerly, the Accreditation Board for Engineering and Technology).
+Dr. Prados has served as director and treasurer of AIChE; executive counselor of Tau Beta Pi; president and treasurer of Sigma Xi, The Scientific Research Society; Chair of the Engineering Accreditation Commission of ABET; senior education associate at the NSF; and advisor and consultant to more than 30 universities and state education agencies in the U.S. and abroad.
 His awards and honors include the L.E.
-Grinter Distinguished Service Award of ABET.
-He received his B.S. at the University of Mississippi and his M.S. and Ph.D. at The University of Tennessee, all in chemical engineering.
+Grinter Distinguished Service Award of ABET; the James T. Rogers Award of the Commission on Colleges, Southern Association of Colleges and Schools, for outstanding leadership in regional accreditation; and the Lifetime Achievement Award in Chemical Engineering Pedagogical Scholarship from ASEE.
+He received his B.S. at the University of Mississippi and his M.S. and Ph.D. at The University of Tennessee, all in chemical engineering, and is a registered professional engineer in Tennessee.